confused-Techie/org-map/README.md

 The following list covers other item classes that can be used on the map:

   * label: Can be used where the Item's Name becomes a text label on the map.
-  * siteLabel: Can be used where the Item's Name becomes a text label on the map, onl if zoomed out nearly all the way.
+  * siteLabel: Can be used where the Item's Name becomes a text label on the map, only if zoomed out nearly all the way.
   * signage: Can be used to attach any number of the following icon's to indicate parking lots, restrooms, etc.

 The following is a list of all supported icons: